It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Performance Evaluation

 \shortsection{Query Latency vs. PAD Size} \autoref{fig:query-vs-history} shows the latency for read-only queries as history grows.
 OVM queries are the fundamental mechanism through which the APIs are executed: they provide the inclusion proofs to verify anything in the PADs, which are used internally to verify entries in a snapshot, check for tombstones, etc. We observe that OVM queries exhibit logarithmic growth, at <13 milliseconds even at 2,700 leaves, consistent with Merkle tree inclusion proofs that scale with tree height rather than size.

 In contrast, full lineage reconstruction queries show super-linear growth, reaching approximately 600 milliseconds at 2,700 leaves.
-This is expected: reconstructing the complete modification history for an object requires traversing its version chain, an operation with complexity proportional to the number of versions ($k$).
-However, since each step in the traversal requires a logarithmic-time lookup in the PAD, the total complexity is $O(k \log n)$, which is reflected in the observed curve.
-Despite this growth, the absolute latencies remain practical for audit and forensic analysis, which are typically performed offline.
+This is expected: reconstructing the complete modification history for an object requires scanning all $S_{\mathcal{L}}$ entries in the audit log $\mathcal{L}$ to find those belonging to the object, verifying an inclusion proof in $\mathcal{L}$ under the authoritative root for each.
+Since each proof costs $O(\log S_{\mathcal{L}})$, the total complexity is $O(S_{\mathcal{L}} \log S_{\mathcal{L}})$, which is reflected in the observed curve.
+Despite this growth, the absolute latencies are practical for audits, which are typically performed offline.

 The key insight is that \tool{} achieves the expected asymptotic behavior: cryptographic verification operations scale logarithmically.
 As discussed, the absolute latencies are constrained by implementation factors discussed above (CVM overhead, Tessera implementation limits).